StoneStepsInc/fit/README.md

   * `-w`

-    This option instructs `fit` to use the file modification time as an indicator that the file was not changed, rather than to compute its checksum.
+    This option instructs `fit` to compare the file modification time against the time stored in the SQLite database for each file as an indicator whether the file was changed or not, rather than to compute checksums.
 This option is intended to recover from an interrupted scan, without having to compute checksums for all files that have been processed when Ctrl-C was pressed.

 ## Scanning a File Tree

 Scanning a file tree without the `-v` option will record computed checksums in the specified SQLite database.

-Multiple directories may be recorded in the same SQLite database.
-For example, for a drive that stores pictures and videos in separate root folders, `X:\Pictures` and `X:\Videos`, scanning those folders individually avoids scanning system folders `System Volume Information` and `$RECICLE.BIN`.
+Multiple directories may be recorded in the same SQLite database via multiple scans.
+For example, for a drive that stores pictures and videos in separate root folders, such as `X:\Pictures` and `X:\Videos`, scanning those folders individually avoids scanning system folders `System Volume Information` and `$RECICLE.BIN`, if `-d X:\` was used.

 Each file tree scan is recorded separately in the SQLite database and may be accompanied by a text message using the `-m` option,